-The Global Burden of Disease Network1 has provided important findings on trends in health and disease through their on-going efforts at pooling population surveys and other health metrics.
+Large epidemiological pooling studies, such as the NCD Risk Factor Collaboration1, have provided important findings on trends in health and disease through their on-going efforts at pooling population surveys and other health metrics.
 The key aim of this study2 is to tease out whether it is the mean population blood pressure (BP) that has declined (suggesting a population effect on blood pressure e.g. through changes in diet, early life course experiences or other factors) or truncation of the “right tail” of the blood pressure distribution (which would indicate an effect of anti-hypertensive treatment among those with significantly raised BP levels).
 Overall the global decline appears to be mostly due to a fall in mean BP, although there is an important contribution from anti-hypertensive treatment.
 On occasions, there has been polarization in debates assessing the importance of population versus “high risk” approaches in cardiovascular epidemiology 3, and we welcome an analysis that attempts to consider the impact of both simultaneously.
 This paper suggests that just over half of the decline in hypertension can be attributed to downward trends in entire BP distributions, and with a possibly greater contribution from treatment in high-income areas2.

 Whilst not the key aim of this paper, the “good news” is the finding of a broad downward trend in BP globally, occurring in most population and age-sex groups, with very substantial falls in some high-income countries2.
 This global downward trend may seem surprising, given that one of the key determinants of BP at an individual level (i.e. body mass index - BMI) has been increasing in virtually every population over the last few decades4.
 Some studies have suggested a weakening over time of the association between body size and BP 5,6.
 The explanations for this are unclear but may include changes in other dietary factors (particularly alcohol, and sodium / potassium intakes, though it is less clear how changes in these factors affect the BMI-BP relationship7).
 It is also difficult to be confident of an overall decline in sodium intake in the latter half of the 20th century since calorie intake, driven by body size, has obviously risen steadily.
 Improvements in early life course experiences (suggested by rising birth weight), and higher use of anti-hypertensives may also alter BMI-BP associations.
 Alternatively, if lean body mass is changing over time, as well as fat mass, BMI may be becoming a poor marker of adiposity, though a recent systematic review did not show a stronger association between waist circumference and risk of hypertension8.
 Whatever the physiology, rising BMI’s should still push population BP’s upward.
 Further research is required to understand associations between adiposity, hypertension, and the modulating effect of treatment.